Azure-Samples/contoso-real-estate/packages/website/docs/scenarios/scenario-1/0-setup.md

 to an alternative region, from the ones listed [here](https://azure.github.io/static-web-apps-cli/docs/cli/env-vars)

-- there is a configuration file called `staticwebapp.config.json`, under `contoso-real-estate/packages/portal/.
-Make sure to add the following snippet
+- There is a configuration file called `staticwebapp.config.json`, under `contoso-real-estate/packages/portal/src/assets/.
+Make sure to add the following snippet:

 ```json
 {